Login

 which does not fully amortize over the term of the note, thus leaving a balance due at maturity.
 The final payment is called a balloon payment because of its large size.

-This Balloon Loan Calculator will not only calculate the final balloon payment, it will also help you structure a loan to meet your exact needs.
+This Balloon Loan Calculator not only calculates the final balloon payment—it also helps you structure a loan to meet your specific needs.

-• Want to know what periodic payment will result in a specific final balloon amount?
-This calculator will calculate the regular payment.
+• If you want to know what periodic payment will result in a specific final balloon amount, this calculator will calculate the regular payment.

-• Or do you need to set the regular payment to an agreed upon, but nontraditional amount before calculating the balloon?
-This calculator is capable of doing that calculation as well.
+• If you need to set the regular payment to an agreed-upon, nontraditional amount before calculating the balloon, this calculator can do that as well.

-• Or do you have a budget for both the periodic payment and the balloon payment and you want to know how much you can borrow?
-This calculator can use your inputs to calculate the loan amount.
+• If you have a budget for both the periodic payment and the balloon payment and you want to know how much you can borrow, this calculator can use your inputs to calculate the loan amount.

-• Or do you want to lower the periodic payment even further?
-Then select interest-only payments.
+• If you want to lower the periodic payment even further, you can select interest-only payments.

-• Or do you want to calculate the periodic payment using say a 30-year term while the balloon is computed using a 7-year term?
-Yup, you can do that calculation too.
-See "Doing the Two-Step" below
+• If you want the periodic payment calculated using a 30-year term while the balloon is calculated using a 7-year term, you can do that calculation too.
+See “Doing the Two-Step” below…

 Click to make smaller (-) or larger (+).